 Micromirrors and CMOS imagers combine to write and read digital data.

-By Andy Wilson, Editor
+By Andrew Wilson, Editor

 The development of holographic-data-storage products has been limited by the lack of low-cost system components, the complexity of holographic multiplexing techniques, and the absence of suitable recording materials.
-However, the introduction of digital micromirrors to the consumer display market and CMOS-based active-pixel detector array for high-speed machine-vision applications is set to change this scenario.
+However, the introduction of digital micromirrors to the consumer display market and CMOS-based active-pixel detector arrays for high-speed machine-vision applications is set to change this scenario.
 While micromirrors can effectively be used as spatial light modulators (SLMs), high-speed CMOS imagers can read digital data contained within the holographic medium.

 In traditional optical-memory-storage devices, data are recorded only on the surface of the medium.
 To increase the data-storage capacity, holographic techniques can be used to record data at multiple levels within the media.
 While other technologies record serially onto data media, holographic techniques allow millions of bits of data to be written and read in parallel.
 This enables transfer rates significantly higher than current optical storage devices.

-Light from a single laser beam is split into a signal beam that carries data and a reference beam.
+Light from a single laser beam is split into a signal beam that carries data and a reference beam (see figure).
 At the point where these two beams intersect the recording media, a hologram is formed.
 To encode data onto the signal beam, a SLM translates digital data into an optical checkerboard pattern of light and dark pixels.
 The data are arranged in an array or page of about a million bits.

 At the point of intersection of the reference and signal beam, a chemical reaction occurs in the storage medium causing a hologram to be formed.
 By varying the reference beam angle, wavelength, or media position, many different holograms can be recorded in the same volume of material.
 To read the data, a reference beam deflects from the hologram in the storage media that reconstructs the stored information.
 This hologram is then projected onto a CMOS imager that reads the data in parallel.